bmndc/nokia-leo/README.md

 - an USB cable capable of data transferring (EDL cables work as well);
 - MBN firehose programmer file: [8000 4G and 6300 4G], [2720 Flip], [800 Tough] or Go Flip 3 ([AT&T/Cricket], [T-Mobile/Metro/Rogers]);
 - EDL utility to read and write system partitions: [bkerler's edl.py v3.1] for 8000 4G/6300 4G, [andybalholm's edl] for 2720 Flip/800 Tough/Go Flip 3;
-- required for 6300 4G/8000 4G: [Gerda Recovery image file] ([backup]) for the Nokia 8110 4G, since the firehose loader above has a reading bug, we'll use this to access ADB from the recovery mode and get the boot partition from there;
+- required for 6300 4G/8000 4G: [Gerda Recovery image file] ([backup]) for the Nokia 8110 4G, since the firehose loader above has a reading bug, we'll use this to access ADB from Recovery mode and get the boot partition from there;
-- Python and `pip` as dependencies for `edl.py` (setup guide can be found below)
+- Python and `pip` for `edl.py` to work (setup guide can be found for each OS below);
+  - Don't have an Internet connection?
+Download and install manually from PyPI: [pyusb], [pyserial], [keystone-engine], [capstone], [docopt]
-- Android Debug Bridge (ADB) installed to read the boot image in Gerda Recovery (see [Sideloading and debugging/WebIDE])
+- [Android Debug Bridge (ADB)] to read the boot image in Gerda Recovery (see [Sideloading and debugging/WebIDE])
 - Windows: Qualcomm driver to contact the phone in EDL mode (included in the `edl.py` package)
 - Windows: latest version of [Zadig] to configure `libusb-win32` driver; do NOT use the older version bundled as it has less chances of success
 - macOS: [Homebrew] to quickly set up Python, ADB, `libusb` and configure the environment for EDL tools (setup guide can be found below)